SkwalExe/rust-logging/README.md

 const SUCCESS_ICON: &str = "[ v ]";     // icon for success
 const WARNING_ICON: &str = "[ ! ]";     // icon for warnings
-const HIGHLIGHT: bool = true;           // should the text after ":" be highlighted
+const HIGHLIGHT: bool = true;           // should the text after ":" be highlighted const LOG_FILE: &str = "myProgram.log";       // file to log to

 // ---------------